When Users Are Happy but Agents Are Wrong: Multi-Dimensional Evaluation of Tool-Augmented Dialogue: Evaluation Frameworks

-\spur{} represents the closest baseline to evaluate quality of tool-augmented dialogues.
-It detects user satisfaction (SAT) and dissatisfaction (DSAT) signals in user-agent interactions through the following steps (see Appx. \ref{app:spur-implementation} for prompts): \textbf{(1) Supervised Extraction (SE):} Given SAT/DSAT labeled training conversations, an LLM generates 3 reasons for each SAT and DSAT conversation; \textbf{(2) Rubric Summarization (RS):} The extracted reasons are summarized into natural-language rubrics, with up to 10 each for SAT and DSAT; \textbf{(3) User Satisfaction Estimation (USE):} For each test conversation, the LLM determines if a rubric applies and assigns an impact score (1-10) when applicable.
+\textbf{\spur{} \cite{Lin2024-dr}:} \spur{} represents the closest baseline to evaluate tool-augmented dialogues.
+It detects user satisfaction (SAT) and dissatisfaction (DSAT) signals through: \textbf{(1) Supervised Extraction (SE):} Given SAT/DSAT labeled training conversations, an LLM generates 3 reasons for each conversation; \textbf{(2) Rubric Summarization (RS):} The extracted reasons are summarized into natural-language rubrics, with up to 10 each for SAT and DSAT; \textbf{(3) User Satisfaction Estimation (USE):} For each test conversation, the LLM determines if a rubric applies and assigns an impact score (1-10) when applicable.
 A conversation is labeled SAT if the total SAT score exceeds DSAT, and DSAT otherwise.

-While \spur{} captures explicit user sentiment, it has key limitations in tool-use dialogues: (1) its focus on user satisfaction signals misses other error sources like tool malfunction or agent-tool interaction errors; (2) it struggles with nuance cases where users appear satisfied despite underlying errors; and (3) it treats all criteria equally, ignoring that some errors (e.g., incorrect tool output interpretation) are more critical.
+While \spur{} captures explicit user sentiment, it has key limitations in tool-use dialogues: (1) its focus on user satisfaction signals misses other error sources like tool malfunction or agent-tool interaction errors; (2) it struggles with nuanced cases where users appear satisfied despite underlying errors; and (3) it treats all criteria equally, ignoring that some errors are more critical (e.g., incorrect tool output interpretation).